Alancittoo/Alancittoo/README.md

 <p>✨ I'm a full-stack software engineer who loves taking on challenging projects, learning new languages and technologies, and working with others. </p>

-<p>💼 Formerly was in the USMC but now taking the journey to become a better Software Developer</p>
+<p>💼 Formerly was in the USMC but now currently a Software Developer! </p>

 <p>💻 If you don't see me at my computer coding, I'm watching anime or sleeping </p>